The Life Jacket Test

 Though many models were not made to meet USCG standards, we incorporated many of the tests used by Underwriters Laboratories, which tests life jackets for the Coast Guard.
 We tested for freeboard and face angle in the water.
 We looked to see if jackets would roll people face-up.
 We had testers jump in the water to see if the jackets would come off, and then looked at how hard it was for them to swim.
 We looked at comfort both in and out of the water, and ease of putting the jacket on while out of the water.
 Testing was conducted in a pool, so no rough-water performance assessments were made.
 In order to minimize any potential bias, test subjects were not told which jackets were USCG approved.
 Some of the jackets tested are not sold in the U.S.

-Inflatable life jackets can be lighter and easier to get around in, which can mean you'll be more likely to wear them
+If inflatable life jackets were lighter and easier to get around in you'll be more likely to wear them

 Here's what you need to do to make sure your life jacket will still work properly when you need it